 Job search resources

-Work study jobs are posted in Handshake by the Career Development Center.
-Find current postings and information about how to post positions here.
+Work study jobs are posted in Handshake by the Career Development Center. learn how to find current Handshake postings and information on how to post positions.

 Internships cannot be registered after they are completed.
 To receive credit/a P-credit, internships must be registered.